1990s Special Runs

 This article is part of the SAKnife Archives, an independent collector-driven project dedicated to documenting Victorinox Swiss Army Knives.
 All photographs shown come from the SAKnife private collection unless otherwise noted.
 The historical and technical information presented here is based on period catalogues and expert collector databases.
 Additional material will be added as new information emerges.

-Explore the evolution of Victorinox 91 mm Swiss Army Knives and discover related model profiles in the pillar page below:
+Explore the evolution of Victorinox 91 mm Swiss Army Knives and discover related model sheets in the historical timeline: